privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Optional field for debug report URLs.
   DebugReportUrls debug_report_urls = 8;

-  // A signal used as input to win reporting url generation for the Buyer. string modeling_signals = 9;
+  // A 12 bit integer signal used as input to win reporting url generation for
+  // the Buyer.
+  int32 modeling_signals = 9;

+  // Indicates the currency used for the bid price. string bid_currency = 10;
 }
 ```